 Inclusions Responses with a priority code of 2.
 First ambulance service vehicle to arrive at the scene after the call answered.
 All values 0 and higher are acceptable.
-Exclusions N/A Percentage of priority 2 incidents with call to ambulance arrival time within 60 minutes Percentage of all statewide urgent (priority 2) response times where it takes less than or equal to 60 minutes for the first ambulance service vehicle to arrive at the scene after the call is received.
+Exclusions N/A Percentage of priority 2 ncidents with call to ambulance arrival time within 60 minutes Percentage of all statewide urgent (priority 2) response times where it takes less than or equal to 60 minutes for the first ambulance service vehicle to arrive at the scene after the call is received.
 Calculation The number of urgent (priority 2) incidents responded to in under or equal to 60 minutes as a percentage of urgent (priority 2) incidents.
-Results (%) are rounded to one decimal point for reporting.
-Inclusions Responses with a priority code of 2.
-IIICIUSIOIIS nesponses with a priority code of 2.
+Results (%) are rounded to one decimal point for reporting. nclusions Responses with a priority code of 2.
 First ambulance service vehicle to arrive at the scene after the call answered.
 All values 0 and higher are acceptable.
 Exclusions N/A